 In my case, the disk in question was a freshly made Virtualbox .vdi disk.
 In an attempt to fix this issue, I ran fdisk on it and it reported that it could not find a valid partition table (which is to be expected since VBox just created it as an "empty" .vdi) and created one.
 If I then wrote the fdisk changes to disk and started up the Disk Wizard again, I would still get, "No partition selected!" which to me was starting to look like a bogus error, when what DW really meant was "this is a corrupt disk."
 So I did the next step in fdisk by creating a new primary #1 partition, wrote the changes to disk, and re-ran DW.
 No difference.
 I next ran 'mkfs -t ext4 /dev/sdb1' (or similar, can't remember exactly) then ran DW again.
 No difference.
 Of course eventually I realized the problem was with the UI and not the disk image at all.

-#6 Updated by taa almost 3 years ago
+#6 Updated by taa about 3 years ago

 - File amahi-disk-wizard-no-partition-table-1-select-h.png View added